Ghini/ghini.desktop/doc/gui-test-plan.md

 Manual-only checks should be converted to guided or automated tests only when the workflow is important enough to justify maintenance.

+## Promotion Policy

+Guided visual tests are for discovery and human confirmation.
+Automated suites are for repeatable confidence.
+For every guided finding:

+- If the behavior is stable and objectively assertable, add a regression test.
+- If it is a primary workflow and fast enough, include it in `test-smoke`.
+- If it is important but slow or broad, include it in `test-regression`.
+- If it cannot be automated cleanly, leave the GitLab issue with the guided artifact and the reason automation is deferred.

 ## Critical Paths